The Top 10 British Seaside Towns

 10. Hastings, East Sussex

-An expansive sand and shingle beach backed by grand whitewashed Edwardian hotels, a two-layered promenade, and a Victorian pier combine to make Hastings an archetypal British seaside town.
-The steep grassy hillside nearby leads to an ancient and ruined castle which was the first in England to be built by William the Conqueror.
-The town itself is steeped in history, and takes pride in its heritage as the location of the famed battle of 1066 which takes its name.
+An expansive sand and shingle beach backed by grand whitewashed Edwardian hotels, a two-layered promenade, and a Victorian pier combine to make Hastings, East Sussex, an archetypal British seaside town.
+The grassy hillside nearby leads to an ancient and ruined castle which was the first in England to be built by William the Conqueror.
+The town itself is steeped in history, and takes pride in its heritage as the location of the famed battle of 1066 which bears its name.

 9. Deal, Kent